 Then, try poses like this that help teach discernment and the benefits of honoring your body’s wisdom.

 How do it: Start in Tadasana (Mountain Pose) and squat down so that your feet are a few inches apart.
-You may want to have a block slightly behind you if you are new to this pose and need support.
 Separate your knees wider than your hips.
 Stretch your arms in front of you, bend your elbows and place your palms on the floor.
 Your upper arms should be against your shins.
 Yoga Journal advises: “Snuggle your inner thighs against the sides of your torso, and your shins into your armpits, and slide the upper arms down as low onto the shins as possible.
 Lift up onto the balls of your feet and lean forward even more, taking the weight of your torso onto the backs of the upper arms.
 Lean forward even more on the backs of your arms until your feet leave the floor.”
 Or, just balance your toes on the block.
 Try lifting one foot before your lift off with both feet.
 Hold for 20 seconds to one minute.

 How to do it: Sit in Dandasana (Staff Pose).
 Open your legs to about 90 degrees.
 Place your hands the floor in front of you, slide your buttocks forward and try to spread the legs wider.
 Point your knee caps toward the ceiling.
 Lean your torso forward and begin walking your hands out in front of you until you at the edge of your stretch.
+If you are able, reach for the big toe on each foot while leaning forward.
 Hold 30 seconds to one minute.